homerhanumat/lzchugo/content/_index.md

 The Lexington Zen Center is a non-profit organization affiliated with the <a href="http://www.furnacemountainzen.org/" target="_blank"> Furnace Mountain Zen Retreat Center</a> in Clay City, Kentucky.
 The Lexington Center provides a friendly and non-threatening environment for the pursuit of spiritual practice.

 We are Buddhist by lineage but we welcome persons of all faiths and spiritual persuasions.
 In addition to regular Sunday meditation services, we sometimes organize special Beginner days and sponsor day-long retreats at Furnace Mountain.
-For upcoming events, consult <a href="http://www.lexingtonzencenter.org/events" target="_blank">our calendar</a>.
+For upcoming events, consult <a href="/about/events/" target="_blank">our calendar</a>.

 ## Meditation Meetings

 On Sundays the sitting begins at 2:00pm and concludes by about 2:55pm, with some light conversation afterwards.
-Follow the links under the Practice menu to learn more about the Sunday sits.
+To learn more about the Sunday sits, read some of the articles <a href="/resources/" target="_blank">here</a>.

 ## Learn More